-EMEND project leaders: Dr. John R. Spence, University of Alberta and Dr. Jan Volney, CFS.
+The EMEND project is the product of visionary leadership by: Dr. John R. Spence, University of Alberta and Dr. Jan Volney (formerly of Canadian Forest Service).

 Aerial view of EMEND Adoption of the “natural disturbance” paradigm for boreal forest management has led away from the extensive clear-cutting and toward retention of unharvested residuals to leave structure on the landscape.
 Effects of size and distribution of residual patches have been studied in Alberta.
 However, the important question of “how much residual is enough to preserve and protect critical aspects of ecosystem function?” has received scant attention.
 Thus, there is little scientific basis to guide management of stand structure in the extensive management zone.